-Mayor explains City Light cut-off policy; some utility relief funds expected
+Mayor explains City Light cut-off policy; Some utility relief funds are expected

 A dozen City Light & Water customers who were 60 days in arrears and who had not negotiated a payment schedule were without electricity on Friday, Mayor Mark A. “Tony” Gulotta said.